tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Rvalue references and move constructors
 A new non-const reference type called an rvalue reference, identified by `T&&` is added.
 This refers to temporaries that are permitted to be modified after they are initialized, for the purpose of allowing "move semantics".

+a performance problem with C++03 is the costly and unneeded [deep copies](https://en.wikipedia.org/wiki/Deep_copy "Deep copy") that can happen implicitly when objects are passed by value.
+To illustrate the issue, consider that an `std::vector<T>` is, internally, a wrapper around a C-style array with a defined size.
+If an `std::vector<T>` temporary is created or returned from a function, it can be stored only by creating a new `std::vector<T>` and copying all the rvalue's data into it.
+Then the temporary and all its memory is destroyed.
+(For simplicity, this discussion neglects the [return value optimization](https://en.wikipedia.org/wiki/Return_value_optimization "Return value optimization").)

 ### Generalized constant expressions

 ### Modification to the definition of plain old data